Sat Sandarbhas

 The Six Sandarbhas are sometimes called the Bhagavata-sandarbha, not to be confused with the second treatise titled Bhagavat-sandarbha.
 The word "sandarbha" literally means "weaving" or "arranging"; the Bhagavata-sandarbha, his main philosophical work, is a thematic arrangement of the Bhagavata Purana, which presents Chaitanya Vaishnavism in a systematic and comprehensive way.
 Gupta places this composition as an early work due to references in latter works such as Radha-krsnarcana-dipika, Krama-sandarbha, Dig-darsini, Durgama-sangamini, and Gopalacampu.
 Brzezinski dates the composition between Jiva's Madhava-mahotsava in 1555 and published praises of Jiva in 1561.

 According to Jiva Goswami, Gopala Bhatta Goswami had already done the preliminary work on Sat Sandarbhas, but did not complete it.
 Jiva took the work of Gopala Bhatta and expanded it into six parts, systematically presenting the philosophy of Chaitanya Mahaprabhu and providing scriptural evidences.
 Jiva Goswami also wrote an extensive commentary to the first four sandarbhas called Sarva-samvadini.
 The Jiva Institute of Dr. Satyanarayana Dasa based in Vrindavan is engaged in what Lucian Wong calls an "ambitious Sandarbha translation project".

+Manuscript transmission and textual history

+The composition of the Ṣaṭ Sandarbhas is dated to c.
+1555–1561.
+The primary repository was the library (pustak-bhāṇḍār) of the Rādhā-Dāmodara temple in Vrindavan, housing Jīva's manuscripts alongside works inherited from Rūpa, Sanātana, and Raghunātha Dāsa.
+Jīva secured protection for these collections via a 1568 farman from Akbar brokered by Todar Mal, and a 1608 Sanskrit testamentary will outlining institutional succession.

+During Aurangzeb's reign in the late 17th century, the Rādhā-Dāmodara icons and library were relocated to Eastern Rajasthan under Kachwaha protection, establishing manuscript centers in Jaipur, Alwar, and Jodhpur.

+The manuscript tradition divides into two regional branches: